the-mvm/the-mvm.github.io/_posts/2023-08-14-IEnumerable-and-pals.md

 When using a `foreach` loop on these collections, it will use the enumerator.
 You have to use a `for` loop to use the indexer.

-> Please check my other articles "[Array iteration performance in C#](https://aalmada.github.io/Array-iteration-performance-in-csharp.html)" and "[ImmutableArray<T> iteration performance in C#](https://aalmada.github.io/ImmutableArray-enumeration-performance.html)" to understand that there are exceptions when using a `foreach` loop.
+> Please check my other articles "[Array iteration performance in C#](https://aalmada.github.io/Array-iteration-performance-in-csharp.html)" and "[ImmutableArray&lt;T&gt;> iteration performance in C#](https://aalmada.github.io/ImmutableArray-enumeration-performance.html)" to understand that there are exceptions when using a `foreach` loop.

 You can define an overload for `Sum()` as follow: